bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 I was using plain javascript, even now with query selector, all I would have to have some sort of loop or for each method or something like that, to go through and turn each one of these red.
+Whereas in
-Whereas in **jQuery** I can very simply just grab the group and apply the CSS to it and applies it.
+<b>jQuery</b> I can very simply just grab the group and apply the CSS to it
+and applies it.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->